 The Hall D vacuum system consists of three separate subsystems.
-The vacuum in the electron line to the tagger magnet is designed to maintain a pressure of $1 \times 10^{-6}$ Torr.
+The vacuum in the electron line to the tagger magnet is designed to maintain a pressure of 1×10^{-6} Torr.
 It is connected to the photon beamline through the vacuum chamber of the tagger magnet.
 The vacuum spaces can be isolated from one another via a valves on either side of the goniometer vacuum chamber and a valve downstream of the tagging spectrometer.
 Vacuum pumps are installed on the goniometer and tagger magnet vacuum chambers.
-The vacuum in the beam pipe that connects the tagger hall with the collimator hut is maintained at a pressure of about $1 \times 10^{-5}$ Torr with a pump located at the downstream wall of the tagger hall.
+The vacuum in the beam pipe that connects the tagger hall with the collimator hut is maintained at a pressure of about 1×10^{-5} Torr with a pump located at the downstream wall of the tagger hall.
 The beam pipe is closed off with a window at the entrance to the collimator enclosure.
 Following the active collimator, the vacuum extends through the pair spectrometer magnet to a window at the entrance to the target.
-The photon beam travels in air from the target to downstream end of the forward calorimeter, where it enters an enlarged beam pipe that transports the beam to the downstream wall of Hall D.
+The photon beam travels in air from the target to the downstream end of the forward calorimeter, and past the FMWPC muon chamber during the CPP experiment, where it enters an enlarged beam pipe that transports the beam to the downstream wall of Hall D.